 For instance, controlling the source by masking a symptomatic patient and keeping a distance of six feet is recommended when N95s are in short supply.
 Keeping a distance of six feet or more is just good sense.
 Viral loads in the upper respiratory tract of patients infected with the SARS COV-2 virus are high so patients are likely to secrete aerosolized particles, those less than 5 micrometers and droplets, particles larger than 5 micrometers.

-If care requires that a healthcare worker be closer to the patient; that is, between three and six feet, then both the patient and the healthcare worker should wear a facemask.
-This is the case for distances closer than three feet, too.
+If care requires that a healthcare worker be closer to the patient, that is, between three and six feet, then both the patient and the healthcare worker should wear a facemask.
+This is the case for distances closer than three feet too.
 However, if a healthcare worker needs to be very close, within three feet of the patient, and a symptomatic patient cannot wear a face mask, then the health care worker must don an N95, elastomeric or powered air purifying respirators (PAPRs), based on what is available.